-Did you know you can become a referee your local football league and make a bit of extra cash on Sundays – and possibly a few pints from the winning team!
+Did you know you can become a referee for your local football league and make a bit of extra cash on Sundays?
+Plus, you might even earn a pint or two from the winning team!

 Will it cost?

-Depending on how old you are, it can cost roughly between £40 and £100 – including the DBS check.
+Depending on how old you are, it can cost roughly between £40 and £100, including the DBS check.
 However, up to £30 of this can be refunded to you once you’ve passed your exam and refereed 10 matches.

 - The FA